 I stayed at Hotel Baren, which features the best amenities to compliment your time, including a sauna with an outdoor terrace, a relaxation room, an in-house cafe-restaurant, yoga classes, and a library of books to choose from.
 After a day of hiking or skiing in the mountains, this is the perfect place to come home too.

-After checking into my room, I headed straight for the sauna which was an ideal cure to get rid of that gross feeling coming off a plane.
-I stepped outside onto the outdoor deck that overlooks the Kanisfluh massif and took a deep breath.
+After checking into my room, I headed straight for the sauna, which was an ideal cure to get rid of that gross feeling coming off a plane.
+I stepped outside onto the outdoor deck overlooking the Kanisfluh massif and took a deep breath.
 It’s hard not to relax here!

 Their on-site restaurant has a delicious breakfast buffet every morning, focusing on local organic products from Vorarlberg.

 You can choose from a variety of bread made from the local village bakery and a selection of cheese, spreads, jams, and honey.
 It was here that I first discovered Austria’s love of cheese which would go on to define my trip.
 They also serve riebel, which is the Vorarlberg version of oatmeal.

 Another place to stay in Mellau is Temple 74.
 They have ten apartments that showcase the stunning architecture of Bregenzerwald with raw materials and warm, inviting interiors.

 While I didn’t get to stay here, we did have the chance to stop in for a cocktail at the bar and see inside two of the apartments, which are beautifully built.
 They also have sauna facilities and sun terraces.